osjos/alpha-league/replit.md

 # Overview

-A modern React single-page application built with Vite, featuring Firebase authentication, React Router for navigation, and Tailwind CSS for styling.
-The project implements a trading/investment platform concept called "Alpha League" with pages for ideas, traders, and user settings.
-The application includes a complete authentication system with anonymous and Google sign-in options, error boundaries for robust error handling, and a responsive dark-themed UI.
+A modern React single-page application built with Vite featuring a trading platform called "Alpha League".
+The application allows users to find, submit, and track alpha-generating trading ideas.
+Built with React Router for navigation and Tailwind CSS for styling, the platform includes a landing page, idea feed, submission form, and leaderboard functionality.

 # User Preferences